Overview

 Decorative divider

 User interviews revealed some interesting findings.
-Bikers, by and large:
+Bikers, by and large

 — are big planners; biking takes preparation